rayanfam/rayanfam.github.io/_posts/2018-09-03-hypervisor-from-scratch-part-2.md

 ![](../../assets/images/hypervisor-from-scratch-2-cover.png)

 **If you're looking to use a hypervisor for analysis and reverse engineering tasks, check out [HyperDbg](https://github.com/HyperDbg/HyperDbg) Debugger.
-It's a hypervisor-based debugger designed specifically for analyzing, fuzzing, and reversing applications.**
+It's a hypervisor-based debugger designed specifically for analyzing, fuzzing, and reversing applications.
+A free and comprehensive tutorial on hypervisor-based reverse engineering is available at [OpenSecurityTraining2's website](https://ost2.fyi/dbg3301) (_preferred_) and [YouTube](https://www.youtube.com/playlist?list=PLUFkSN0XLZ-kF1f143wlw8ujlH2A45nZY), which demonstrates numerous practical examples on how to utilize hypervisors for reverse engineering.**

 ## **Introduction**